What Does "Likelihood of the Training Data" Actually Mean?

 Likelihood answers that question quantitatively.

-High likelihood means the model is not surprised by what happened.
+High likelihood means the model assigns high probability to what happened.
 Low likelihood means the model strongly disagrees with the observed outcomes.
 Training aims to reduce this disagreement.

 Why We Maximize Likelihood by Changing the Weights